MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## March

+## 36 - Fundraiser Event Organizer

+Create a program that helps organize a community fundraiser by processing three key tasks: count how many donations match the first donation amount, sort volunteer shift codes (M for morning, A for afternoon) so all Ms come before As, and check if your fundraising goal and actual amount raised differ by at most $5.

+You'll receive donation amounts, volunteer shift codes, and two dollar amounts.
+Print the count of matching donations, the sorted volunteer codes, and whether the goal was met.

 ### 25 - Cooldown Time
 Given two timestamps, the first representing when a user finished an exam, and the second representing the current time, determine whether the user can take an exam again.